How to claim your imported goods:

 3. Open the package of your goods for the customs officer to check (at cargo examination zone of the warehouse).

 4. Wait for the customs officer to review the documents you hand in (at customs office).

 5. Pay taxes and warehouse fees on site (at bank & warehouse).

 6. Collect your goods (at warehouse).

 Unaccompanied baggage: Be sure to fill in "Declaration Form for Inbound Passesngers" when you arrive at the airport.
 Otherwise, you may not be exempted from duties.
 Please check the [Unaccompanied Luggage] section under [Traveler] for detailed information.

 You will need to obtain an import permit for a restricted item BEFORE you import it.

-Sometimes, your goods will be examined by authorities other than Cusotms, such as FDA or BAPHIQ, and it might take more time than you expect.
+Sometimes, your goods will be examined by authorities other than Customs, such as FDA or APHIA, and it might take more time than you expect.
 We strongly suggest you come to the customs office as early as possible.

 Sometimes, the cargo examination zone is not located near the customs office depending on which warehouse your goods are stored at.
 You will be more mobile to move back and forth if you have your own car.